-Off-grid living is usually legal in remote or rural parts of New York State.
+Off-grid living is usually legal in remote or rural New York State.
 Some areas have laws requiring you to connect to the municipal sewer if one is available, effectively making it illegal to live completely off-grid.
 New York State also has stringent building codes, making it difficult or expensive to go off-grid legally.

 Building Codes in New York State